 Maharloo Lake (Pink Lake)

-The astonishing Pink Lake can be found 27 km southeast of Shiraz and near the old village of Maharloo.
+You will find the astonishing Pink Lake, 27 km southeast of Shiraz and near the old village of Maharloo.
 This seasonal salt lake is rich in potassium.
 Owing to the high evaporation rate, the lake’s bed has been coated by salt over time.
 This elevated salinity within the lake’s waters has allowed certain algae to thrive and cover the surface.
 The water consists of a range of organisms that display colors from pink to orange and red, with the strength of the color differing in various periods of the year.
-The lake water is used for extraction of normal salt.
-It is considered a suitable and valuable habitat for migratory birds and wild animals.
+People use the lake water for extraction of normal salt.
+It is a suitable and valuable habitat for migratory birds and wild animals.

 These 22 attraction are the most well-known ones; however Shiraz and Fars province has yet more to explore such as Khan School, Shapouri Garden, Jahan Nama Garden, Pars museum, Haft Tanan museum, Sassanid palace, Ardeshir Babakan Palace, Dokhtar Castle and Margoon waterfall.